AseasRoa/paintor/docs/v1/components/painting.md

 ---
-title: Painting Templates
+title: Painting
 ---

-# Painting Templates
+# Painting

-In the browser, one Template can be painted into one DOM element, or it can be used to paint multiple DOM elements.
+In the browser, one Component can be painted into one DOM element, or it can be used to paint multiple DOM elements.
 It all depends on the argument, provided to the `paint()` function.
 The argument could be:

 - String - then under the hood `querySelectorAll()` is applied.